BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - the connection stays lost and motion compensation is automatically deactivated.
 At that point you get an audible warning about connection loss.
   - If you try to reactivate and the tracker is available again, motion compensation is resumed (without the need for tracker re-calibration)
   - Otherwise, the error feedback is repeated and motion compensation stays deactivated.
 When using a virtual tracker and having connection problems, you can use the MMF Reader app (see below) to cross check existence and current output values of the memory mapped file used for data exchange.

+## Advanced Features
+The following features are purely optional and only recommended for users already familiar with the basic funtionality of oxrmc.

+### Saving and reloading the cor location
+This feeature is relevant for [using a virtual tracker](#using-a-virtual-tracker) only.
+Once you're satisfied with the current setting, the current position and orientation of the cor can be saved to the (global = `ctrl + shift + s` or app-specific = `ctrl + shift + a`) config file.
+You can subsequently set the config key `use_cor_pos` to `1`.
+This causes the cor position to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
+Applications using OpenComposite usually operate in a different VR play-space than titles supporting native OpenXR.
+That's why cor position needs to be saved once for all native games and once for all games using OpenComposite.
+**Note that this functionality may not work with all HMD vendors.
+Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
+Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**

+### Pose modifier
+If you don't want the motion compensation effect to reflect the movement of the reference tracker exactly one to one, you can use this feature to increase or decrease it on one or more degrees of freedom.
+This is done under following constraints:
+- the orientation (which way is forward?) is based on:
+  - physical tracker (`controller` or `vive`): forward vector of the hmd (orthogonal to gravity vector) in the moment of tracker calibration
+  - virtual tracker (`srs`, `flypt`, or `yaw`): calibrated reference pose of the cor (which means 'forward' may differ from hmd pose on calibration, if the cor position is loaded from config file)
+- the compensation effect is scaled by the corresponding factor:
+  -  `1.0`: no modification
+  -  `0.0`: completley eliminates the effect
+  -  `factor > 1.0`: increase the effect
+  -  `factor < 1.0`: decrease the effect
+  -  negative factors: invert the effect
+- modifications can be applied at tracker/cor position and/or at hmd position
+  - modifcations at tracker position are made first, those at hmd position follow
+  - increasing/decreasing a rotation (roll, pitch, yaw) at tracker position also affects the resulting translation of the hmd
+  - increasing/decreasing a translation (surge, sway, heave) at hmd position also affects translations caused by tracker rotation(s)
+  - order of application of rotations is roll first, then pitch, and yaw last
+- different factors can be combined to achieve a desired modification, e.g.:
+  - `0.5` on tracker pitch and `2.0` on hmd pitch will halve the compensation for translation caused by pitch (usually mostly heave and a bit of surge) but keep the original compensation for pitch rotation
+  - `0.0` on hmd yaw, pitch and roll will keep your head position compensated, while the rotation of the hmd caused by simulator movement won't be corrected

+**Note that using compensation factors will mess up the tracker marker in the [graphical overlay](#graphical-overlay).
+Instead of the 'real' tracker position the 'effective' tracker position (the one that corresponds to the actual compensation effect) will be displayed.**

 ## Troubleshooting
 Upon activating any shortcut you get audible feedback, corresponding to the performed action (or an error, if something went wrong).